EXPLAINER-Who is Jeff Zients, incoming White House chief of staff? | Politics

 EXPLAINER-Who is Jeff Zients, incoming White House chief of staff?

-President Joe Biden is expected to name businessman and former COVID-19 response coordinator Jeff Zients to become his second White House chief of staff, replacing Ron Klain, who is departing the administration after two years on the job.
+President Joe Biden named businessman and former COVID-19 response coordinator Jeff Zients to become his second White House chief of staff on Friday, replacing Ron Klain, who is departing the administration after two years on the job.

-President Joe Biden is expected to name businessman and former COVID-19 response coordinator Jeff Zients to become his second White House chief of staff, replacing Ron Klain, who is departing the administration after two years on the job.
+President Joe Biden named businessman and former COVID-19 response coordinator Jeff Zients to become his second White House chief of staff on Friday, replacing Ron Klain, who is departing the administration after two years on the job.
 Zients, a wealthy Democratic government official with a business management background, takes the helm as the U.S. government rolls out trillions in spending related to Biden-backed bills, and the president, 80, gears up to run for a second term.

 WHO IS JEFF ZIENTS?
-Zients, who served as co-chair for Biden's transition process after his 2020 election, has held fiscal policy and strategy roles in both President Barack Obama's and Biden's administrations.
+Zients, who served as co-chair for Biden's transition process after his 2020 election, has held fiscal policy and strategy roles in the administrations of both President Barack Obama and Biden.

 He served as director of the National Economic Council and acting director of the Office of Management and Budget in the Obama administration.
 He also led a team that helped fix the HealthCare.gov website after its initial disastrous rollout.
 In the Biden administration, Zients served as the first COVID-19 response coordinator, charged with rolling out a massive vaccine program nationwide in early 2021.
 He stepped down from that role in 2022 before being tapped to prepare for potential staff turnover at the White House after the midterm elections.